Workers' Compensation

 If your workers’ compensation claim is rejected, you can appeal the decision.
 You must file your request for a review of the claim within 20 days of being notified of the denial.

-How Can You Get Help with Your Workers’ Comp Claim?
+Get Professional Help for Your Workers’ Comp Claim

 You can have an attorney assist with your claim.
 At Henry, Williams & Kinder, P.C., our West Plains workers’ compensation lawyers can help gather documents necessary to support your case, prepare paperwork, evaluate offers, and appeal decisions.
 We have 80 years of combined experience and are ready to protect the rights and well-being of our clients.